Cool Summer Activities in Palm Springs

 Hitch a Ride on the Tram or to Idyllwild

 Dramatically cooler temps can be found at higher elevations just outside of town.
 The Palm Springs Aerial Tramway travels 2-1/2 miles along the beautiful cliffs of Chino Canyon from the Valley Station (elevation 2,643 ft) to the Mountain Station (elevation 8,516 ft).
 Temperatures at the top of the tramway are usually 30-40 degrees cooler than on the desert floor, and the scenery and views are absolutely stunning.
-Enjoy observation decks, a natural history museum, an upscale cliffside restaurant, cafeteria, and lounge, plus over 50 miles of hiking trails in Mt.
+Enjoy observation decks, a natural history museum, an upscale cliffside restaurant, a cafeteria, and a lounge, plus over 50 miles of hiking trails in Mt.
 San Jacinto State Park.
 Getting there is an easy 15-minute drive from Descanso and the Tram is open every day of the week with extended evening hours in summer.

-If you’re up for a little excursion, the scenic 80-minute drive to the charming town of “mile high” Idyllwild is a favorite day trip for both locals and visitors alike.
+If you’re up for a little excursion, the scenic 80-minute drive to the charming town of “mile-high” Idyllwild is a favorite day trip for both locals and visitors alike.
 The drive itself is gorgeous, winding past spectacular vista points as you climb from the desert floor and reach deep into the San Jacinto Mountains.
-Once you arrive in Idyllwild you’ll find an artsy village with galleries, antique stores, restaurants and other surprises like wine and coffee tastings.
+Once you arrive in Idyllwild you’ll find an artsy village with galleries, antique stores, restaurants, and other surprises like wine and coffee tastings.
 Or bring your hiking shoes and explore the quiet, forested wilderness area high above the Coachella Valley.
-Temperatures in Idyllwild are usually 10-20 degrees cooler Palm Springs, so it’s almost always a cool getaway on hot summer days.
+Temperatures in Idyllwild are usually 10-20 degrees cooler in Palm Springs, so it’s almost always a cool getaway on hot summer days.

 Chillax at the Camelot

 Head downtown and duck into the a/c at an old-school movie house and catch a film or a world-class film festival.
 Part of the Palm Springs Cultural Center, Camelot Theatres is a classic 3-screen movie house specializing in first-run art, foreign, and independent films.
-In June the Camelot hosts the annual Palm Springs International ShortFest, a qualifying event for the Academy Awards with in-person screenings and filmmaker forums June 21-27.
+In June the Camelot hosts the annual Palm Springs International ShortFest, a qualifying event for the Academy Awards with in-person screenings and filmmaker forums.
 Even if you miss ShortFest, the Camelot is always a great escape on a scorching afternoon.

 Make a Splash at a Pool Party